Cass. Civ. Judgment no. 13438 of 2023: Jurisdictional Competence in Cases of International Child Abduction

 The Case Submitted to the Court

-International Norms and Jurisdiction
+International Regulations and Jurisdiction

 • The Hague Convention aims to prevent conflicts of jurisdiction.